Ages 6–11

 Those aren't bad questions.
 But they're not the right ones.

-The question worth asking is: does the structure your child is in match how their brain and body develop?
+Does the structure your child is in match how their brain and body develop?

 Because schooling in every form ignores a very important fact: